t-edson/PicPas/README.md

 No additional libraries or software required to compile.
 PicPas generates the *.hex file directly.

+PicPas works with a simplified version of the Pascal language, that has been adapted to work with limited resources small devices.

 Currently, it only supports types bit, byte, boolean and word (limited support).

 It includes a simple IDE to facilitate the development of programs.